geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-21/meeting-transcript.md

 That's good.

 ##### **Chenyu** [[00:40:53](https://www.youtube.com/watch?v=-ayeO_SKx70&t=2453)]
-And if you have anything, you can just post it in the Fast Llama channel or something. discover or anything you tried but didn't work.
+And if you have anything, you can just post it in the Fast LLaMA channel or something. discover or anything you tried but didn't work.
 I think those are helpful in some way.
 OK, let's move on to UUVN stuff.